leaving a legacy of faith

 Planned gifts such as bequests, charitable gift annuities and charitable remainder unitrusts can be used to fund a restricted gift.
 If an individual desires to make a restricted gift for a specific purpose through the consolidated fund of the church, the minimum for such gift is $50,000, and the purpose of the fund must be approved by the Vestry of the church.

 Presently the Vestry has approximately 15 named funds for specific purposes which are called “dedicated-use” funds, since the fund is dedicated for the purpose intended with the proviso that it may be used for other purposes, with a two-thirds vote of the Vestry.
 This is generally the case when the purpose for which the fund was established is no longer feasible.
+Contributions can be added to an existing fund in any amount.

 Because of the complexity of such gifts and the long-term impact they have on the future mission of the church, it is highly recommended that any individuals interested in establishing a dedicated-use fund contact Fr.
 Adam or Alvin Blitz to discuss the feasibility of such fund.